Scout24/yum-repo-server/README.md

 Simply call
 <code> [you@yourhost ~]$ repoclient </code>
 to display the help text that includes call syntax and operation description
+### Setting the defaults
+To set the default host and port used by the yum-repo-client, you need to edit (or create) the file `/etc/yum-repo-client.yaml`.
+This file should contain the following entries :
+`DEFAULT_HOST : localhost`
+`DEFAULT_PORT : 8000`
+The configuration above is for usage with the django development server (not for production use!).

 ### Extending or customizing the yum-repo-client